UniversalDependencies/UD_Latvian-LVTB/README.txt

 # Acknowledgments

-This work was partially supported by European Regional Development Fund under grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).
+This work was partially supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).

 # References

 Pretkalniņa L., Rituma L., Saulīte B. Universal Dependency Treebank for Latvian: A Pilot.
-Proceedings of the 7th International Conference on Human Language Technologies — the Baltic Perspective (HLT 2016), Frontiers in Artificial Intelligence and Applications, Vol. 289, IOS Press, 2016, pp. 136–143
+Human Language Technologies - The Baltic Perspective, Frontiers in Artificial Intelligence and Applications, Vol. 289, IOS Press, 2016, pp. 136-143

 Pretkalniņa L., Rituma L. Constructions in Latvian Treebank: the Impact of Annotation Decisions on the Dependency Parsing Performance.
-Proceedings of the 6th International Conference on Human Language Technologies — the Baltic Perspective (HLT 2014), Frontiers in Artificial Intelligence and Applications, Vol. 268, IOS Press, 2014, pp. 219–226
+Human Language Technologies - The Baltic Perspective, Frontiers in Artificial Intelligence and Applications, Vol. 268, IOS Press, 2014, pp. 219-226

 Pretkalniņa L., Nešpore G., Levāne-Petrova K., and Saulīte B. Towards a Latvian Treebank.
-Actas del 3 Congreso Internacional de Lingüística de Corpus.
-Tecnologias de la Información y las Comunicaciones: Presente y Futuro en el Análisis de Corpus, eds.
-Candel Mora M.Á., Carrió Pastor M., 2011, pp. 119–127
+Actas del III Congreso Internacional de Lingüística de Corpus.
+Valencia, Spain, 2011, pp. 119-127

+Pretkalniņa L., Nešpore G., Levāne-Petrova K., and Saulīte B. A Prague Markup Language profile for the SemTi-Kamols grammar model.
+Proceedings of the 18th Nordic Conference of Computational Linguistics.
+Riga, Latvia, 2011, pp. 303-306

 # Changelog

-To be published in v2.1
+2017-11-15 v2.1
-  * Duplicated and artificially constructed sentences removed.
+  * Removed duplicated and artificially constructed sentences.
-  * Fixed bug resulting Evident=Fh,Nfh where Evident=Fh should be.
+  * Fixed a bug producing Evident=Fh,Nfh where Evident=Fh should be.
+  * Added enhanced dependencies.

 2017-02-15 v2.0
   * Annotation changed according to UDv2 guidelines.